Amazon, Facebook, other tech giants spent roughly $65 million to lobby Washington last year

 Facebook, Twitter could face punishing regulation for their role in U.S. Capitol riot, Democrats say

-The tech industry’s sustained lobbying push reflects its souring reputation in Washington, where lawmakers in 2020 continued to bear down on Amazon, Facebook, Google and their peers for their size, power and perceived missteps.
+The tech industry’s sustained lobbying push reflects its souring reputation in Washington, where lawmakers last year continued to bear down on Amazon, Facebook, Google and their peers for their size, power and perceived missteps.
 Democrats and Republicans did not manage to advance some of their most ambitious proposals, including efforts to toughen antitrust laws and hold social-media sites more directly accountable for their content-moderation practices.
-But lawmakers say they plan to reengage on these debates in 2021, now that Biden is in the White House and Democrats control both the House and Senate.
+But lawmakers say they plan to reengage on these debates this year, now that Biden is in the White House and Democrats control both the House and Senate.

-“There’s a lot of concern with how tech companies are handling disinformation, there’s a lot of concern about the ways tech companies are handling privacy,” said Michael Beckel, the research director for Issue One, which advocates for reform of the country’s campaign finance and ethics laws.
-“There’s a lot of policymakers and lawmakers on both sides of the aisle are giving the tech industry more scrutiny.
+“There’s a lot of concern with how tech companies are handling disinformation, there’s a lot of concern about the ways tech companies are handling privacy,” said Michael Beckel, the research director for Issue One, which advocates for an overhaul of the country’s campaign finance and ethics laws.
+“There’s a lot of policymakers and lawmakers on both sides of the aisle [that] are giving the tech industry more scrutiny.
 And with that increased scrutiny comes a desire to spend more on lobbying and make sure your side of the story is heard.”

-Biden, for example, has indicated his opposition to Section 230, which spares a wide array of sites and services from being held liable for the content posted by their users.
+Biden, for example, has indicated his opposition to Section 230 of the Communications Decency Act, which spares a wide array of sites and services from being held liable for the content posted by their users.
 Democrats and Republicans share a desire to rethink the decades-old law, particularly in the aftermath of the Jan.
-6 riot at the U.S. Capitol, which President Trump helped stoke on major social-media sites and lesser-known alternative platforms.
+6 riot at the U.S. Capitol, which President Donald Trump helped stoke on major social-media sites and lesser-known alternative platforms.

 Other Democrats have pledged to renew their efforts to pass a national privacy law.
 Even without it, the U.S. government’s primary privacy enforcement agency, the Federal Trade Commission, is likely to take direct aim at the tech industry and its data-collection practices under its newly named acting chairwoman, Rebecca Kelly Slaughter.